Discrete Choice with Endogenous Peer Selection: Concluding Remarks

 \section{Concluding Remarks}

 This paper studies dynamic interactions among agents that are connected through a social network.
-In the model, each agent is linked to a finite set of agents and selects a choice from a finite set of alternatives.
+In the model, each agent is linked to a finite set of agents and selects an option from a finite set of alternatives.
 The timing of the decision making of each group member follows a simple Poisson process that is independent across the agents.
 The distinctive feature of the model is that, at the moment of making a decision, the agent does not pay attention to all her linked agents.
-Instead, she first form a reference group and then makes a decision under their influence.
+Instead, she first selects a subset of peers and then makes a decision under their influence.
 The previous choices of the linked agents affect both the probability that different agents are included in her reference group and the preferences of the agent over the alternatives once the group is formed.
 This model can lead to choice-based homophily in decision-making.

 We exploit variation in the choices of all agents through time and variation in the size of their reference groups to recover all parts of the model.
 These parts include random preferences and the probability of paying attention to different agents.

+The application of our framework to the analysis of the opening and closing decisions of the five largest fast-food restaurants in China shows that heterogeneity in peer selection networks translates into systematic differences in expansion dynamics between firms.
+Limited selection generates excess adjustment and, for some firms, substantial distortion in cross market responsiveness, emphasizing the economic importance of modeling endogenous and directed attention in competitive environments.